Skagit Environmental Endowment Commission

+The Skagit Environmental Endowment Commission (SEEC) is a binational body established by the governments of the United States and Canada to support conservation of the Skagit River basin.
+It was created under the High Ross Treaty, an agreement between the two countries concerning the management of the Skagit River in British Columbia and Washington State.

+Mandate

 The responsibilities of the Commission are described in an annex to the High Ross Treaty.
 Under the Treaty, the Commission’s mandate is to conserve and protect wilderness and wildlife habitat, enhance recreational opportunities, eliminate mineral and timber rights consistent with conservation and recreation purposes, conduct studies and plan for the construction of hiking trails, footbridges, interpretive displays and the like.